 For “piloting” & for riding tandem (we will always have another trained volunteer riding a bike separately as an extra hand or in case of an emergency.)
 Training provide by J2R.
-We also can always use volunteers in many other ways also, from fundraising and marketing, to maintenance or help with ideas even!
+We can always use volunteers in many other ways also, from fundraising and marketing, to maintenance or help with ideas and more!
 You name how you’d like to help!

-We “start” and “finish” our rides somewhere along the paved route of the Betsie Valley Trail between Frankfort & Crystal Lake, possibly expanding further later.
+We typically “start” and “finish” our rides somewhere along the paved route of the Betsie Valley Trail between Frankfort & Crystal Lake, but can sometimes expanding further.

-Joy 2 Ride Benzie does not have the means to get our Guest riders to and from our “home base” at Betsie River Campsite, so we ask that you provide your own transportation.
+Joy 2 Ride Benzie does not have the means to get our Guest riders to and from our “starting point” so we ask that you provide your own transportation.

-The guest rider, volunteer “pilot” and tandem rider will together decide how long they want to ride take particular day.
+The guest rider, volunteer “pilot”, and tandem rider will together decide how long they want to ride that particular day.
 The average ride will be about about 20-30 minutes but could be shorter or longer.
 Speed will be approximately 6-8mph to fully enjoy the fresh air and scenery of the trail.